Last Generation Theology: Herbert Douglass

 Douglass also promoted the Great Controversy theme (GCT) as the conceptual key, the organizing principle that leads to an understanding of humanity's greatest questions: How did life begin?
 Why good and evil, and how does one know the difference?
 What happens after death?
 Why suffering and death?
 The Great Controversy Theme provides the background for the development of evil – the story of Lucifer's (Satan's) rebellion against the government of God.
 The thrust of Satan's argument is that God cannot be trusted, that His law is severe and unfair, and thus the Lawgiver is unfair, severe, and arbitrary.

-For Douglass, the Great Controversy Theme tied together the plan of redemption, Bible truth, and the peril and triumph of Jesus’ entry into humanity and His death upon the cross.
-It holds together Christ's death for us with the application of His power within us.
-It shows why God purposes to demonstrate through His end-time people the ultimate fruition of what His grace can do, and clarifies how Satan's charges will be finally negated.
-At the end of time God has called a people to understand, live out, and present to the universe God's love through our individual opportunities in the climax of the great controversy.
+For Douglass, the Great Controversy Theme tied together the plan of redemption, Bible truth, Jesus’ entry into humanity, and His death upon the cross.
+It links Christ's death with the application of His power within believers.
+It states that God purposes to demonstrate through His end-time people what His grace can do, and describes how Satan's charges will be negated.
+According to this view, God has called a people to understand, live out, and present God's love during the climax of the great controversy.

 Ted N. C. Wilson

-Elder Ted N. C. Wilson, current General Conference President of Seventh-day Adventists, emphasizes the need for victory over sin before the close of probation and the last generation.
+Elder Ted N. C. Wilson, former General Conference President of Seventh-day Adventists, emphasizes the need for victory over sin before the close of probation and the last generation.

 Elder Ted N. C. Wilson is a supporter of traditional Adventist beliefs such as those in the Great Controversy theme which has Last Generation Theology.
 He presented LGT principles in his first address to the 59th GC session in Atlanta on July 3, 2010, and in his Divine Worship message to the Generation of Youth for Christ (GYC) convention on January 1, 2011. p.
 85.